 - WOMP’s Group and Bus Policies, with Recommended Tour Companies

 Near Petoskey and Harbor Springs, a handful of relatively new wineries have coalesced to form the Bay View Wine Trail.
-Find info about these wineries, and what to do in and around the two charming Northern Michigan towns, with the following links:
+Offering a variety of strong whites, select reds and a spectrum of fruits wines these Northern Michigan wineries are well worth the visit.
+Find info about these wineries, and what to do in and around the two charming Northern Michigan towns:

 - Wineries in Petoskey and Harbor Springs